silaspe/maths/docs/rand.md

 .

-I hope you have a good Wednesday!
+Merry (orthodox) Christmas!

 .

 Merry (orthodox) Christmas!

+.

+I hope you have a good Tuesday!

+.

+I hope you have a good Wednesday!